Student demonstrators provide technical demonstration during computer based teaching sessions.

 The main duties student lab demonstrators are to provide support through technical demonstration during laboratory classes.
 Technical demonstration consists of supporting students with:

-1. To install and set up software required by the module on laboratory computers.
+1. Installation and setup of software required by the module on laboratory computers.

-2. To install and set up software on personal devices such as laptops, tablet computers or mobile devices that students may have brought into the lab where appropriate.
+2. Installation and setup of software on personal devices such as laptops, tablet computers or mobile devices that students may have brought into the lab where appropriate.

-3. To set up and management of accounts for services that are required by the module.
+3. Setup and management of accounts for services that are required by the module.

-4. To use software such as interactive editing and development environments in creating and developing software artifacts.
+4. Use of software such as interactive editing and development environments in creating and developing software artifacts.

-5. To use testing and debugging tools to support the process of identifying errors in software artifacts.
+5. Use of testing and debugging tools to support the process of identifying errors in software artifacts.

 *Maintain personal and professional development to meet the changing demands of the job; participate in appropriate training activities and encourage and support staff in their development and training.